 F=kq1q2r2,V=kqrF = k\frac{q_1 q_2}{r^2},\qquad V = k\frac{q}{r}

-These are point-charge relations or spherical-symmetry results.
-They should not be copied blindly into every charge-distribution problem.
+These are point-charge or spherical-symmetry results and should not be copied blindly into every charge-distribution problem.
+Capacitance is C=Q/VC = Q/V. Current and basic circuit power relations are

 I=dQdt,V=IR,P=VI=I2R=V2RI = \frac{dQ}{dt},\qquad V = IR,\qquad P = VI = I^2R = \frac{V^2}{R}

-Magnetism, Waves, and Optics
+Magnetism, waves, and optics

 E=dΦBdt\mathcal{E} = -\frac{d\Phi_B}{dt}

+The minus sign encodes Lenz's law.
+For waves, v=fλv = f\lambda.
 For mirrors and thin lenses under the usual sign convention,

 1f=1v1u\frac{1}{f} = \frac{1}{v} - \frac{1}{u}

-You must stay consistent with the sign convention used in the problem or textbook.
+Stay consistent with the sign convention used in the problem or textbook.

-Modern Physics
+Modern physics

 Some short, high-value relations are